XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ### Standards and deviations

-For digital representation of textual data, it is necessary to store its constituents in a binary compatible way.
+For digital representation of textual data, it is necessary to store its letters in a binary compatible way.
 Several systems were devised for representing data in a binary format even long before the digital revolution, the best known of which are Morse code and Braille writing.
 At the dawn of the computer age, computer manufacturers took inspiration from these systems